microsoft/language-server-protocol/_specifications/specification-3-16.md

 		configuration?: boolean;

 		/**
-		 * Capabilities specific to the semantic token requsts scoped to the
+		 * Capabilities specific to the semantic token requests scoped to the
 		 * workspace.
 		 *
 		 * @since 3.16.0 - proposed state